This is what started it all.

 - Immune response - the newer frontier in mental health

-Throw into this infection, trauma, stress (chronic and acute), and genes.
+Throw into this prior infection, trauma, stress (chronic and acute), and genes.

 Lots at play here.